 How email works with Bolt databases

-When a database is enabled for your project, Bolt unlocks several related features that work together:- Authentication handles user sign-up, login, and password reset flows.
+When your project has a Bolt database, you have access to several interrelated features:- Authentication handles user sign-up, login, and password reset flows.

-- Secrets store sensitive values like API keys so they are never exposed to client code.
+- Secrets store sensitive values like API keys so they’re never exposed to client code.

 - Server functions run trusted server-side logic that can send email, call external APIs, and interact with your database.